TobiasKozel/VAE/README.md

 # VAE Readme
-Virtual Audio Engine is a fairly WIP 3D softwareaudio rendererc.
+Virtual Audio Engine is a fairly WIP 3D software-audio-renderer.

 It aims to be a fairly small and data driven Engine with a focus on performance.
-Its design is mostly data oriented and tries to avoid inhertance and preallocates almost all memory upfront.
+Its design is mostly data oriented and tries to avoid inhertance and preallocates almost all memory upfront and while loading banks.

 Most of it one single compilation unit so the compilercangoon it's way and inline whatever it wants to.